 There are many ways to enjoy the wilderness.
-And whether you’re an indoor girl or guy (guilty!) or a person that loves roughing it, the difference comes down to only a few things.
+And whether you’re an indoor girl or guy (guilty!) or a person that loves roughing it, glamping is not camping.
 If you are wondering what the difference is between camping and glamping, here are some easy answers.

 Outdoor enthusiasts come in many flavors.
 There are the rugged individualists who prefer to “rough it,” carrying everything they need for a few peaceful days in the wild in a backpack.
 These folks are prepared to protect themselves from changes in weather, insects, and bears and make their own fresh meals with wild game they catch themselves.

 Then there are those who love a starry night sky as much as the next person but prefer to sleep off the ground and have their meals prepared for them.
-If you’re contemplating traveling to a wilderness destination, understanding the difference between camping and “glamping” can help you select the type of trip you’ll truly enjoy.
+If you’re contemplating traveling to a wilderness destination, understanding the difference how glamping is not camping can help you select the type of trip you’ll truly enjoy.

 Classic camping is a retreat from the stresses of modern living.
 It gets you out into the wilderness with just what you need to survive.
 You’ll bring a tent, a sleeping bag, rain gear, bug and bear spray, a change of clothes, and perhaps some freeze-dried and canned food and prepared mixes to supplement the fish you catch.